 Mortgage brokers are like the date your sister set you up with: they sound exciting, but you’re not really sure if this will be a good thing.
 Mortgage brokers are in contact with a lot of lenders, which means they’ll hear about a lot of deals, one of which may be exactly what you need.
 However, since they get a fee for setting up a deal, there is a question of whether they’re looking at the deals that benefit you … or the ones that benefit them!

-Finally, there is the young, attractive online lenders, who are fast-becoming all the rage.
+Finally, there are the young, attractive online lenders, who are fast-becoming all the rage.
 Online lenders have all but eliminated in-person contact.
 The application and review process is done online and it’s quick.
 Really quick.
 In fact, Quicken Loans, which introduced the “Rocket Mortgage,” has the highest customer-satisfaction rating in the industry.
 That’s probably why they shot up to No. 2 in home lending in 2016 after closing $96 billion in loans.

 How Do I Get Pre-Approved?